googleapis/google-cloud-python/packages/google-cloud-datacatalog/UPGRADING.md

     ):
 ```

-In the 3.0.0 release, all methods have a single positional parameter `request`.
+Since the 2.0.0 release, all methods have a single positional parameter `request`.
 Method docstrings indicate whether a parameter is required or optional.

 Some methods have additional keyword only parameters.
 The available parameters depend on the `google.api.method_signature` annotation specified by the API producer.